decentralized-identity/presentation-exchange/spec/spec.md

 :::

-If the [[ref:Submission Requirement Object]] has a `from_nested` property, this directs the processing entity to submit inputs such that the number of satisfied [[ref:Submission Requirement Objects]] matches the number requested.
+If the [[ref:Submission Requirement Object]] has a `from_nested` property, this directs the [[def:Conformant Consumer]] to submit inputs such that the number of satisfied [[ref:Submission Requirement Objects]] matches the number requested.
 In the following example, the `from_nested` property contains an array of [[ref:Submission Requirement Objects]] which requests either all members from group `"A"` or two members from group `"B"`: